More than MACs: Exploring the Role of Neuromorphic Engineering in the Age of LLMs: Vectors for Developing AI Hardware and Software

 An additional capability of in-memory computation is in situ variance detection.
 That is, in some analog systems, the inputs and outputs can be switched or clamped, allowing for direct sensitivity analysis between output and input~\parencite{patrick_xiao_training_2024, pai_experimentally_2023}.
 This contrasts highly with digital processors, which must separately store and recalculate gradients for backwards passes.
 Local differentiation can support many alternative learning rules with greatly reduced costs for data transport and storage~\parencite{ororbia_brain-inspired_2023}.

 One common theme in AI systems is that the size of programs involved largely precludes single-die solutions from being effective: multiple-die, racks, and systems are involved in both training and inference.
 Increasingly efficient means for integrating multichip solutions through chiplets, photonics, and wafer bonding will continue to be a crucial enabling technology for both datacenter and embedded AI.
 These advanced interconnect technologies can overcome the limitation of photolithography, which effectively restricts fabrication of advanced circuits to two dimensions, whereas the brain can grow in three dimensions.
-By providing hardware that can increase the density of computation, utilize inexpensive memories, approximate novel in situ training techniques, and achieve compact integration, flexibly addressing the trade-offs required to reduce learning costs and effectively sustain lower action rates for physical AI can become possible.
+By providing hardware that can increase the density of computation, utilize inexpensive memories, approximate novel in situ training techniques, and achieve compact integration, flexibly addressing the trade-offs required to reduce learning costs and effectively unbatched input streams can become possible.
+This may enable the deployment of the powerful techniques used today for language modeling in understanding and interacting with the world.